./a.out lo AF_PACKET (17) tx_packets = 1683333517; rx_packets = 1683333517 tx_bytes = 1685898949; rx_bytes = 1685898949 eno1 AF_PACKET (17) tx_packets = 0; rx_packets = 0 tx_bytes = 0; rx_bytes = 0 ens785f0 AF_PACKET (17) tx_packets = 3787675362; rx_packets = 4154015233 tx_bytes = 3146993958; rx_byt

 I would argue that OOTB, ceph should do the right thing on the most common deployments.
 But if we want to support this bgp-to-the-host use-case ootb also, the heuristic to pick addrs needs to be improved further.

-#3 Updated by Dan van der Ster 4 months ago
+#3 Updated by Dan van der Ster over 1 year ago

 All daemons are impacted by this, not just OSDs: https://email@example.com/thread/7IAGFUXMRZU77M4KYS5NW5MZ6YJ7YN4G/